NLnetLabs/krill/doc/development/multi_user/authentication.md

 It could keep an in-memory mapping of issued tokens to user IDs and retrieve the user attributes from the loaded config object.
 However, we face the same challenge but on a larger scale with the `OpenIDConnectAuthProvider` as there we need to remember metadata returned by the remote provider service.
-We could store the data in a key value store on disk and cache it in memory as Krill does with other data, or if Krill later supports a remove key value store it could use that as well.
+We could store the data in a key value store on disk and cache it in memory as Krill does with other data, or if Krill later supports a remote key value store it could use that as well.

 However, to avoid adding yet more state to the Krill server and to simplify the challenge of supporting clustered Krill